JohnWhy/DnD-Discord-Bot/README.md

 * Level up

 **NOTE:** I'm currently swamped at work, so these benefits are going to take time to finish, currently more character slots is the only one you can get, but I'm not offering it until I feel the quality of the bot warrants people donating.

+## Currently being worked on
+* Missing !LevelUp
+* Still not entirely user-friendly - being worked on
+* A better bot usage guide with pictures